Dominic Thiem: Thiem vs. Nadal

-Thiem and Rafael Nadal have met 15 times; Thiem trails 6–9 (40%).
-The majority of their meetings have been on clay.
+Thiem and Rafael Nadal met 16 times; Thiem trailed 6–10 (37%).
+The majority of their meetings were on clay.
 They first met in 2014 at Roland Garros with Nadal coming out the victor.
 Their next meeting was in 2016, this time in Buenos Aires and Thiem prevailed for his first win against Nadal.
 Thiem went on to beat Nadal once a year on clay for the next three years until 2019, joining Djokovic as one of two players to have defeated Nadal on clay four times or more.
 Thiem and Nadal have twice met in the French Open final in 2018 and 2019, both going Nadal's way, straight sets in 2018 and four sets the following year.
 Nadal said “He [was] the most difficult opponent,” of the 2019 championship.

-Thiem leads the hard court head-to-head 2–1.
+Their hard court record was tied 2–2.
 Their first meeting on hard was one of their closest encounters, a four hour 49 minute quarterfinal at the 2018 US Open.
 Thiem won the first set to love, before Nadal fought back to claim victory in a fifth set tiebreak, despite winning six fewer points during the match.
 The next meeting at the 2020 Australian Open quarterfinals went the other way, featuring 3 tiebreaks, Thiem defeating Nadal on hard court for the first time.
-In their first meeting on indoor hard court at the 2020 ATP Finals Thiem won in two tight sets.
+In their first meeting on indoor hard court at the 2020 ATP Finals, Thiem won in two tight sets.
+In 2024, after narrowly winning his qualifying matches, Thiem drew Nadal in the first round of the Brisbane International, which marked Nadal's return to the sport after an almost year-long hiatus as well as the pair's first competitive match in 3 years.
+Thiem lost the match in straight sets.

 Thiem vs. Djokovic

-Thiem and Novak Djokovic have met 12 times; Thiem trails 5–7 (42%).
+Thiem and Novak Djokovic met 12 times; Thiem trailed 5–7 (42%).
 Djokovic won their first five meetings from 2014 to 2017 before Thiem won his first match against him in the 2017 French Open quarterfinals.
 They split the next two matches they played, both at clay Masters in Monte Carlo and Madrid in 2018 and 2019 respectively.
 They met again at the French Open in 2019, this time in the semifinals.
 Thiem defeated Djokovic in a five set match over two days lasting four hours 13 minutes in very windy and showery conditions.
 Thiem also won their 2019 ATP Finals round robin match in a third set tiebreak, Djokovic praising him afterwards for his "courageous tennis".
 Meeting in the final of the 2020 Australian Open, they had another five set match, this time Djokovic prevailing for his eighth Australian Open title.
 Coming from 0–4 down in the final set tiebreak, Thiem won their semifinal meeting at the 2020 ATP Finals.